tagnja/LearningNotes/cs-foundations/operating-system/_knowledge-os-details.md

 Computer System Organization

-- CPUs and a number of device controllers connected through a common bus that provides access to shared memory.
+- A computer system consist of one or more CPUs and a number of device controllers connected through a common bus that provides access to shared memory.

-- A computer to start running.
+- How a computer to start running?
 An initial program bootstrap program.
 It is stored in read-only memory (ROM).
 It locate and load operating system into memory.

 - A modern computer system